reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Hello back here!

 Right, once you are back here merqury should have finished.
 If merqury finished succesfully, you should have a variety of files produced in your folder: (i) different plot (.png) files, a <outname>.completeness.stats file and a <outputname>.qv file.
 I want you to analyse all these files and discuss with your partners.
 We have seen the theory of merqury kmer analysis in our class today.
-But it can be a lot to take in the first time.
-So, in order to investigate your results and answer the exercize questions, have a look here on points 1, 2 and 3 of the reference free QV estimation https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation.
+But it can be a lot to take at the first time.
+So, in order to investigate your results and answer the exercise questions, have a look here on points 1, 2 and 3 of the reference free QV estimation https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation.

 Take your time and then produce a presentation with your team showing and explaning: